aponsero/Resistome_ReadBased_Snakemake/README.md

 # ARG and Mobilome annotation - read-based pipeline
 Read-based pipeline for the annotation of Antibiotic resistance and mobilome genes.

-Authors: Ahmed Bargheet, Alise Ponsero, Hanna Noordzij, Ching Jian, Katri Korpela, Mireia Valles-Colomer, Justine Debelius, Alexander Kurilshikov, Veronika K. Pettersen
+**Authors**: Ahmed Bargheet, Alise Ponsero, Hanna Noordzij, Ching Jian, Katri Korpela, Mireia Valles-Colomer, Justine Debelius, Alexander Kurilshikov, Veronika K. Pettersen

 ## Installation and requirements
 This pipeline requires the use of Snakemake  and usearch v11.